-Increases in charges per capita for physicians and miscellaneous services from causes other than price increases are projected at approximately the same rate as occurred during the last few years adjusted for the impact of the price controls and the coverage of some services by chiropractors and speech therapists as a result of the 1972 amendments.
+Increases in charges per capita for physicians and miscellaneous services from causes other than price increases are projected at approximately the same rate as occurred during the last years adjusted for the temporary impact of the price controls.
 Denied claims are assumed to have no further impact, i.e. it is assumed that no significant payments are now made for uncovered services which will not be paid during the period projected.

-Use of physician and miscellaneous services is affected by the amount of cost sharing.
+Use of physician and miscellaneous services is affected by the amount of cost haring.
 Reductions in payment due to the fee screen become in effect additional cost sharing, borne by the provider or the patient-either financially or through reduced services.
 In the case of assigned claims, the differential between reasonable and actual charges is borne entirely by the physician.
 The proportion of claims on which physicians accept assignments is to some extent an index of the willingness of physicians to accept enrollees as patients who provide adequate compensation.
 On the other hand, collection of cost sharing not previously collected (including any excess of actual over customary fees) allows some physicians to reduce the effect of price controls.
-The rate of acceptance of assignments has decreased slightly recently from around 64 percent of all bills submitted for payment in fiscal 1971 to around 61 percent in fiscal 1972.
-The cost estimates assume that the assignment rate will continue to decline at the same rate, reflecting only a negligible increase in resistance by physicians to serving beneficiaries.
+The rate of acceptance of assignments has decreased slightly recently from around 61% of all bills submitted for payment in fiscal 1972 to around 58% in fiscal 1973.